joanne3099/independent-learning-module/README.md

 - The number in the centre will contain your highest score, and will be updated whenever you play again
 - The images of the space ship on the left refers to the lives left

+- To access the images and sound effects used in this project, they can be found in their respective folders within the repository.
+-
-Thank you for trying out my first project.
+Thank you for trying out my first project!